ChrstphrHll/npc_gen/students/Emilanus Shields.md

 ---
 # Emilanus Shields
 ### Description
-- Warforged Paladin from Qualnis
+- Warforged Paladin from Shadesburry Initiative
 - 1st year Exploration student in Elkenval
 - smooth silver guilded with amethyst, Spring Green eyes, and bronze skin
 - Is Idealistic and Dirty, and has Speed as their ideal
+- Speaks in a light, indirect, sudden manner

 ### Notes